mspsoccer/Golf-Ball-Swing-Tracker/README.md

 * CoreLocation

 ## Current Architecture & Features
-* Implementing device GPS and true-heading compass tracking to establish precise geographic offsets for ball flight relative to the camera position.
+* Using device GPS and true-heading compass tracking to make precise geographic offsets for ball flight relative to the camera position.
-* Building out the trajectory map view to overlay the tracked shot onto a native satellite course map.
+* Building out the trajectory map view to overlay the tracked shot onto a satellite course map.
-* Scaffolding a low-latency processing pipeline to handle the frame-by-frame analysis required for high-speed sports tracking.
+* Creating a low-latency processing pipeline to handle the frame-by-frame analysis needed for high-speed sports tracking.

 ## Local Setup